 For example, in our Phase 3 product design clinical validation, or PDCV, study, Furoscix did not meet its specified primary endpoints of the absence of major product and major system related failures leading to inadequate delivery of drug product, due to four cases in which the Furoscix administered doses fell below the predefined criteria.
 We discussed these data with the FDA at a pre-NDA meeting in June 2017.
 As part of our NDA submission, the FDA requested that a high-level safety assurance case be submitted just prior to the NDA submission, which request we had complied with, and that certain updated risk analyses be submitted concurrently with our NDA.
 In addition, the FDA requested that our NDA include an assessment of the data generated from all of our studies.
 Even with our efforts to address these requests, the FDA issued a Complete Response Letter in response to the Furoscix NDA, which indicated the need for additional human factors studies, device modifications, and potentially a clinical validation study.
-The FDA has granted our request for a Type A Post-Action Meeting, scheduled for September 24, 2018, to discuss the Complete Response Letter.
+In September 2018, a Type A Post-Action Meeting was held with the FDA to discuss and evaluate the deficiencies raised in the Complete Response Letter.
+We received minutes from the FDA for this Type A Meeting in October 2018.
+In the minutes, the FDA requested that we conduct additional human factors studies and a dose delivery validation study with our recently modified sc2Wear Infusor.
+We submitted a request for a Type C meeting with the FDA to determine the device delivery validation protocol and were granted a meeting on January 9, 2019.
+In addition, the FDA confirmed the appropriate population for Furoscix and recommended labeling specifications.
 However, there can be no assurance that we will be able to satisfy the FDA that we have addressed the deficiencies identified in the Complete Response Letter.
+Failing to obtain regulatory approval for Furoscix would harm our business, results of operations and prospects significantly.